Spiking Neural Networks for event-based action recognition: A new task to understand their advantage: Results

 \subsubsection{RNN vs SNN}

 After demonstrating how SNNs can perform temporal computations without the need for recurrent connections, we further validate our results by comparing their performance with that of RNNs.
-For this, we define a different architecture based on a non-spiking ResNet14, which acts as spatial feature extractor, and append (1 or 2) fully connected "temporal layers" of 128 features before the final classification layer, to act as temporal feature extractor.
-As temporal layers we test feed-forward SNN layers, recurrent SNN layers (RSNN), vanilla RNN and LSTM.
+For this, as introduced in Section \ref{sec.NN_arch}, we define a different architecture based on a non-spiking ResNet14, which acts as spatial feature extractor, and append (1 or 2) fully connected "temporal layers" before the final classification layer, to act as temporal feature extractor.
+We test feed-forward SNN layers, recurrent SNN layers (RSNN), vanilla RNN and LSTM as temporal layers.

 Table \ref{tab.rnn} shows how, for \textit{96-u}, SNNs outperform vanilla RNNs while LSTMs outperform SNNs.
 The RSNN demonstrates a substantial improvement with respect to the SNN when using two layers, getting closer to the LSTM performance.
 On the other hand, in the dataset with predictable time windows, \textit{81-p}, all networks perform at a similar level, implying that all networks manage to exploit its predictable time windows, arguably, demonstrating time-dependent feature extraction.